MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-dont-build-unnecessary-shit.md

 >When we found our first customer my reaction was 'What?
 Why on earth do they want that?' - it should of been a perspective altering experience akin to 30 days in a desert.
 I let that learning experience pass me by.

 We are complex creatures and we have all kinds of beliefs and accepted practices.
-Giving yourself permission to and then finding people who can interrogate your reasons with the goal of finding the assumptions and challenging them is hard.
+Giving yourself permission to, and then finding people who can interrogate your reasons with the goal of finding the assumptions and challenging them is hard.
+(Hint: customers will do this)

 Even if you do market research before and figure out the idea has potential you will probably find that there are a ton of good ideas that you cannot afford to do ...discover this quickly.